filip2cz/scoop-installers/README.md

 Bucket with manifest that acts basically same way as winget - just download latest installation package and run it.
 Nothing more.

+## Why?
+Winget already exists

+I just do not like winget, it tries to manage apps that were not installed by it, etc. If you find winget better for you, just use winget.
+But if you have same opinion as me, maybe this suits you better.

 ## How do I install these manifests?

 After manifests have been committed and pushed, run the following: